 In the first year of the Full Course you went from passion to production.
 In this year of the Full Course we want to make sure that from production to professional will be the main focal point.
 The second year will offer all of the essential tools to create your own sound and identity as an artist.
-This course will serve as a foundation to build long-lasting success in the music industry.
+We want to offer you the foundation on top which you’ll build your success as a professional.

 HARMONY & SONGWRITING

-It’s relatively easy to create a few decent loops.
-Creating a dynamic track and holding the listeners attention with this loop is a much bigger challenge.
-In these lessons you’ll get practical lessons about creating a song while giving a lot more attention to harmonics, writing compositions and creating/recording/editing vocals.
+It’s relatively easy to create a few loops which your happy with.
+Creating a dynamic track and getting the right attention span with this loop is a much bigger challenge.
+In these lessons you’ll get practical lessons about making song, where there will be a lot of attention for harmonics and writing compositions and vocals.

-You and your classmates will apply these techniques in the studio with a vocalist and you’ll be applying the lessons in practice.
+You and your classmates will be going to the studio with a vocalist and you’ll be applying the lessons in practice.
 You’ll learn how to correctly utilise hooks, basslines and more creative techniques to your music to give it the crucial structure it needs.
 With these lesson you’ll be strengthening your foundation to get your track to the next level.

 VOCALS & RECORDINGS

 Precision, efficiency and a fast workflow.
-That’s what you’ll learn during the Vocals and Recording lessons.
-As a professional producer and recording engineer it’s important to record vocals the right way and to give them the right space in the mix.
-When you put these skills into practice you usually have to work with a deadline which is as big of challenge as the recording and mixing process very challenging.
-To put this into practice you’ll be working with a vocalist and within three hours you’ll need to have finished the project.
-After this assignment you’ll have a feedback session.
-This way you’ll learn to be more efficient in the studio while also getting some valuable experience.
+That’s what you’ll learn about in the Vocals and Recording lessons.
+As a professional producer it’s important to record the vocals the right way and to give them the right place in the mix.
+But when you put the skills into practice you have to work with a deadline which is as big of challenge as the recording and the mix.
+For example in these lessons you’ll be working with a vocalist and within three hours you’ll need to have finished the project.
+After this assignment you’ll have a classical feedback session.
+That way you’ll learn to be more efficient in the studio and you get some valuable experience.
 You’ll also get great feedback from the teacher and you classmates about the end result of your session.

-Furthermore, you will get more lessons in mixing vocals.
-With special attention towards, creative vocal processing, vocal chops, vocal synths, vocoders (also with chords) and many more techniques that will be valuable for finding your own style of vocal processing.
-With personal guidance, all the knowledge you’ve gained about these subjects shall be discussed with your teacher.
-The teacher puts your personal style choices in mixing central.
-This way we can work towards your personal sound.
+Furthermore you will be getting more lessons about mixing vocals.
+With special attention towards, creative vocal processing, vocal chops, iZotope vocal synths, vocoders (also with chords) and many more techniques that will be valuable for finding your own style in the usage of vocals.
+With a personal guidance lesson all the knowledge you’ve gained about these subjects shall be discussed with you teacher.
+The teacher puts your personal style choices in mixing central, that way we can work towards your personal sound.

 MUSIC MARKETING & MUSIC LAW

 Lessons from experts in the industry, you’ll get all the necessary tools to position your act well on the market.
-The lessons about music marketing will be about how you can profile yourself on all the relevant platforms for musicians.
-We will teach you how to present the perfect pitch to labels, and how you can schedule your releases.
-The emphasis will be how to get the most out of your brand to present unique selling points of your brand, this will make sure that you will stand out in your respective niche.
-With this knowledge you can start building a foundation that will help you to make the right decisions as a professional artist, so your act can grow to its full potential and build a community around your act.
+The lessons about music marketing will be about how you can profile yourself on the relevant platforms for a musician.
+We will learn you to present the perfect pitch to labels.
+And how you can make a great schedule for your releases.
+The emphasis will be how to get the most out of your brand to present unique selling points, this will make sure that you will stand out in your respective niche.
+With this knowledge you can lay a foundation that will help you make the right decisions as a professional artist.
+So your act can grow to its full potential and generate the right audience as fanbase.

 Music law will also be offered in the second year of the Full Course.
 How do you handle royalties and percentages?
-What are some legal pitfalls?
-What are the rights of producers, authors and other artists?
-Besides the answers to these questions we spend a lot of attention to record labels, music publishers, BUMA/STEMRA, SENA and you’ll get advice about how to best protect your artist name and which method work best for negotiating contracts.
+What are the legal pitfalls?
+What are the rights of producers, authors and executing artists?
+Next to the answers of these questions there also will be a lot of attention paid to record labels, music publisher, BUMA/STEMRA, SENA and you’ll get advice about how to best protect your artist name and which method works best for negotiating contracts.

 PERSONAL GUIDANCE & FINAL PROJECT

-In the last phase of the Full Course Advanced the skills and knowledge you’ve gained over the past year are the main focal point.
+In the last phase of the Full Course 2 the skills and knowledge you’ve gained over the past year are the main vocal point.
 You’ll choose a project that has been entirely produced, arranged, mixed and mastered by you.
 You’ll have to make a plan for the release of this project.
-So you can use the knowledge you’ve gained during the lessons of artist development and music marketing to pitch your song to the right labels and online platforms and finally realize the idea of releasing your own tracks.
+So you can use the knowledge you’ve gained during the lessons of artist development and music marketing to pitch your song to the right labels and online platforms.
+To realise the idea of releasing your own tracks well.

-We’ll judge the quality of your track, the way you applied the theory you’ve learned in the lessons and the effort you’ve put in to the project will be taken into the consideration in your judgement of the final assignment.
-Not only will this lead to your certificate for the Full Course year 2, it will also be an important step into the growth of your career as a professional artist.
+We’ll take the quality of your track, the way you apply the theory you’ve learned in the lessons and the effort you’ve put in to the project will be taken into the consideration in your judgement of the final assignment.
+Not only will this lead to your certificate for the Full Course year 2, it will also be an important step in the growth of your career as a professional artist.

 If you’ve already completed the first year of the Full Course, then you’re eligible for Full Course year 2.
-If you believe that you’re good enough of a producer that you can skip the first year, then you can audition for a spot in the Full Course Advanced.
-Send us an e-mail via our contact form for more information.
+If you believe that you’re good enough of a producer that you can skip the first year, then you can audition for a spot in the Full Course year 2.